 Candidates in the CIA program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA's Professional Certification Board (PCB).

-CIA candidates must meet the following eligibility requirements for education, character, work experience, and identification.
+CIA candidates must meet the following entry and exit eligibility requirements to obtain the CIA designation.
 Before a candidate application can be approved, ALL documentation (proof of education, character reference, and identification) must be received and approved by The IIA’s Certification staff.

 - Copy of your degree or official transcripts (If your name has changed since you earned your degree, you must also include your legal name change document.)

 - Letter from evaluation services confirming degree level.

 Candidates must exhibit high moral and professional character and must submit a Character Reference signed by a CIA, CGAP, CCSA, CFSA, CRMA, QIAL, or the candidate's supervisor.

 Proof of Identification

 Candidates must provide proof of identification in the form of a copy of the candidate’s valid official passport or national identity card.
 These must indicate current status; expired documents will not be accepted.

 Once candidates have been accepted into the CIA program, they must pass all three CIA exam parts within the program eligibility period.